point8/data-science-learning-paths/README.md

 As there might occur some problems using the preferred setup on M1 hardware, you could also use [`conda`](https://github.com/conda-forge/miniforge).

 As the leading system is poetry, please update the requirements file according to the dependencies in the `pyproject.toml`.

+## Work with us

+If you or your team wants to get an introduction into data science and machine learning or a deep dive into a special topic, we are there to support you!
+Just contact us by [email](mailto:trainings@point-8.de) and we will work out a fitting proposal.